tudorpintea999/octane/docs/library.md

 The transaction has to be signed using `signGeneratedTransaction`.
 If you want full protection against failed transaction spend, you have to sign after receiving user's signature.

-`messageToken` has to be passed to `signGeneratedTransaction` to verify that transaction hasn't changed since the generation.
+`messageToken` has to be passed to `signGeneratedTransaction` to verify that the transaction hasn't changed since the generation.

 Fee has to be paid in swapped token.